EMMEI96/HFS-harmonic_file_synthesizer/README.md

 The pad builder interface can also be used with the computer keyboard and the pc mouse.

 When using the app with a midi keyboard: if some keys keep on being active, just mouse click on some keys of the virtual keyboard.
+Be sure to refresh the page after connecting the MIDI device.

 When using the app with computer keyboard and mouse: cliking outside the virtual keyboard disactivates computer keyboard, so we advice to keep one single note playing and use knobs and filters to create a sequence of chords for your voice.